Amin173/statemachine_add_in_rw7/README.md

 For installation:
 - Clone or download the repository as zip file
 - Follow the same [official ABB StateMachine 1.1 installation manual](https://robotapps.blob.core.windows.net/appreferences/docs/cd504500-80e2-4cb6-9419-c60ea4ad6d56UserManual.pdf) using the **Installation Manager 7** from the **Controller** tab.
-- In Step 2, use the Browse option to find StateMachine 2.0 from the downloaded repo:
+- In Step 2, use the Browse option to find StateMachine 2.0 from the downloaded repository:
 <p align="center">
   <img src="docs/images/browse_state_machine_2_0_0.PNG">
   <br>